CaseyLeask/html/TEAM.md

 For optimal merges, the following instructions may be helpful:

-### Fetching pull requests from forks
+### Fetching and reviewing pull requests from forks

-To be able to more easily review pull requests from forks, you can optionally configure your clone such that:
+Pull requests from external contributors come from their forks.
+To be able to more easily review the commits in those pull requests, you can optionally configure your clone such that:

-* alongside the fetched branches you already have for all normal named branches local to this repo, you'll also have fetched branches for all existing PRs
+* Alongside the remote branches you already have [created by the team](https://github.com/whatwg/html/branches), you'll also have remote branches for all existing PRs.
-* each time you run `git fetch` or `git pull` and it finds a PR branch *NNN* you don’t have in your clone, you `git` will automatically fetch that branch into your clone, giving it a branch name of the form `pr/NNN`
-* you can `git checkout` any PR branch you want to build/review, and use `git merge` to pull any updates to it
+* Thus you can `git checkout` any PR branch you want to build/review, and use `git pull` to pull any updates to it.

 To do all that, use these steps:

-1. Make the following addition to your `html/.git/config` to enable automatic fetch of branches in PRs from forks:
+1. Make the following addition to your `.git/config` file in this directory to enable automatic fetch of branches in PRs from forks:

   ```diff
     [remote "origin"]